SiteAlert/sitealert-wordpress-plugin/readme.txt

 **Page Speed Monitoring**
 Keep track of how fast your site is loading.

+**Blacklist Monitoring**
+WP Health will monitor dozens of lists and alert you if your site is blacklisted.

 **Email Notifications**
 Get notified when a vulnerability is found in a plugin you have installed.
 Receive weekly summaries for all of your sites.